aTman23/aTman-Admin-Panel/README.md

 - Run the command npm install to install all the dependencies.

 - Enter the command gulp serve.
-This will open Skydash in your default browser.
+This will open PsyShell - Admin in your default browser.

 - Make your valuable contribution.